-Shelley Rhoades-Catanach is an associate professor of accountancy at Villanova University and a CPA.
+Shelley C. Rhoades-Catanach is an associate professor of accountancy at Villanova University and a CPA.
 She teaches a variety of tax courses in Villanova's undergraduate, masters of accounting, and graduate tax programs.
 Before joining the Villanova faculty in 1998, Professor Rhoades-Catanach spent four years on the faculty of Washington University in St. Louis.
 She has also served as a visiting faculty member at the Darden Graduate School, University of Virginia, and at INSEAD, an international MBA program in Fontainebleau, France.
 She received her undergraduate degree in accounting from the University of Nebraska at Lincoln and her PhD from the University of Texas at Austin.
 Professor Rhoades-Catanach has published articles in numerous journals, including the Journal of the American Taxation Association, Accounting Review, Issues in Accounting Education, Journal of Accounting Education, and Review of Accounting Studies.
 She has served as president, vice president, and trustee of the American Taxation Association and on the editorial boards of the Journal of the American Taxation Association and the Journal of International Accounting, Auditing and Taxation.
-She currently serves as co-editor of the Journal of International Accounting, Auditing, and Taxation.
+She is the former co-editor of the Journal of International Accounting, Auditing, and Taxation.
 Professor Rhoades-Catanach is the 2010 recipient of the Ray M. Sommerfeld Outstanding Tax Educator Award.

 Sandra Renfro Callaghan is an associate professor of accounting at the Neeley School of Business at Texas Christian University.
 She joined the faculty in 1998 after earning her PhD in accounting from Michigan State University.
 Her current research is primarily focused on topics in taxation, executive compensation, and the Affordable Health Care Act.
-Professor Callaghan teaches tax and financial accounting courses both at the undergraduate and graduate level and has earned numerous teaching awards including the Deans' Teaching Award and Neeley School of Business Alumni Professor of the Year.
-She has served in various leadership roles, including president, with the American Taxation Association and with the American Accounting Association Council.
-Professor Callaghan also earned a BS from Texas Christian University and an MPA from the University of Texas at Austin.
+Professor Callaghan teaches tax and financial accounting awards, including the Deans' Teaching Award and Neeley School of Business Alumni Professor of the Year.
+She has served in various leadership roles, including president of the American Taxation Association and member of the American Accounting Association Council.
+Professor Callaghan earned a BS from Texas Christian University and an MPA from the University of Texas at Austin.
 Prior to earning her PhD, she was a tax professional with Ernst & Young.